mcorrigan/spacebar-drag-extension/README.md

-This is a quickly built extension for Chrome, Brave, Edge, and other chrome extension supporting browsers.
+This is a quickly built extension for chrome and firefox extension supporting browsers.

 ### Why This?
 Several times now I've found myself wishing I had another way to navigate large images and media in my web